 The Core Considerations of SD-WAN

-The shift from MPLS to SD-WAN is well and truly underway.
+The shift for businesses towards SD-WAN technology is well and truly underway.
 Much like all shapeshifting technologies, the advocates are ready and willing to jump on board, while the naysayers think ‘change’ is a dirty word.

 No change is ever without opposition.
 If you think back to the evolution from private server farms to the cloud – everyone wanted a piece of the cloud market and those that didn’t were quick to highlight it’s downside.
 SD-WAN is no different; while some vendors embrace it, others are focused on the complications and warn of the potentially costly mistakes of rolling it out.